syslogic/agconnect-publishing-gradle-plugin/README.md

  ---
 ### Features

- - It uploads signed Android APK/ABB packages to the AppGallery Connect Publishing API.
+ - It uploads Android APK/ABB packages to the AppGallery Connect Publishing API.

 ### Development